Tornado touches down near Chicago's O'Hare airport, disrupting hundreds of flights

 Tornado touches down near Chicago’s O’Hare airport, disrupting hundreds of flights

-CHICAGO (AP) — A tornado touched down Wednesday evening near Chicago’s O’Hare International Airport, prompting passengers to take shelter and disrupting hundreds of flights.
+CHICAGO (AP) — A tornado touched down near Chicago’s O’Hare International Airport, prompting passengers to take shelter and disrupting hundreds of flights.
 There were no immediate reports of injuries.

 “This tornado has been touching the ground intermittently so far and is moving east.
 There are additional circulations along the line south of O’Hare.
 Seek shelter if in the warned area,” it said.

 By 8 p.m. the weather service said the Chicago forecast area was “currently tornado warning free.”
-It said the storm was moving east toward Michigan, where tornado warnings were issued.
+The storm moved into Michigan before passing through the state and into Canada early Thursday.
+Tornado watches that were in effect for parts of Michigan, Indiana and Ohio all expired.

 Video from TV stations showed hundreds of people taking shelter in an O’Hare concourse.
-Some 169 flights were canceled and nearly 500 were delayed, according to the flight tracking service FlightAware.
+Some 173 flights departing the airport were canceled and more than 500 were delayed, according to the flight tracking service FlightAware.

+Kevin Bargnes, director of communications for O’Hare and Chicago Midway International Airport, told WGN-TV Wednesday night that no damage was reported at either airport.

-The National Weather Service issued two tornado warnings for portions of the city Wednesday evening.
-Tornado sirens sounded at least twice across Chicago, warning people to take cover and ringing through the city’s buildings.
+The National Weather Service had issued two tornado warnings for Chicago Wednesday evening.
+Tornado sirens sounded warning people to find shelter.

-Lynn Becker, a longtime Chicago resident, posted video to Twitter with the sirens sounding out across the city’s iconic skyline.
+Lynn Becker, a longtime Chicago resident, posted video to Twitter with tornado sirens blaring across the city’s iconic skyline.

 “I’m in a 60 story apartment building so my options are somewhat limited,” he said.
 “We have to, I assume, go into the core of the building.”